Tessa’s Recipe Rundown

 Which Pie Pan Should I Use for This Recipe?

 This recipe was written to use a 9-inch pie pan.
 Because this pie doesn’t go in the oven, the pie pan material doesn’t matter as much as it would for a baked pie.
-Check out my Best Pie Pan article for more info.
+Check out my Best Pie Pan article for more info on pie pans.

 How to Make No-Bake Pumpkin Mousse Pie Ahead of Time